front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-ui-component.md

 </blockquote>

 In this documentation, you will learn how to build a UI Component.
 We will do so by creating our own.
+We will use [Storybook](#TODO) in the process because it is our usual workflow when creating a UI Component.
+But if you don't need it or prefer to add your stories later, feel free to leave the parts mentioning Storybook for later.

 Front-Commerce’s core UI components follow the same principles and you could dive into the `node_modules/front-commerce/src/web/theme/components` folder to find examples into our source code.